efrei-ADDA84/20200511/README.md

 COPY src/ ./
 ```

 - Copy the files from the source directory src/ to the working directory /app in the container.
-This includes your Python script and any other files necessary for running your application.
+This includes the Python script and any other files necessary for running the application.

 #### Environment variable for the API key